A (UK) Food and Travel Blog – Recipes, Baking, Travel and Lifestyle

-I recently worked with Canderel who teamed up with the FareShare Community Food Network on an very worthwhile project to produce a recipe that uses left over ingredients people often have at home.
+I recently worked with Canderel who teamed up with the FareShare Community Food Network on a very worthwhile project to produce a recipe that uses leftover ingredients people often have at home.
 Baking with Canderel is surprisingly easy and I thought this cake tasted delicious, especially with a lovely cup of tea or coffee.

 Make good use of your leftovers by downloading our Canderels leftovers recipe e-book.
 A collection of delicious recipes created by popular bloggers, serving up some tasty inspiration to make good use of your leftovers and reduce food waste in your household.

 Prep Time10 minutes

 Additional Time20 minutes

 1/2 tsp Baking Soda